 There are few communities were life is put on hold for half a day so that visitors can attend a sizable yard sale.

-“It’s a really fun day with a super festive atmosphere,” said co-ordinator Craig Henderson.
+“It’s a really fun day with a super festive atmosphere,” said co-ordinator Craig Henderson in a news release.
 “I estimate that a couple of thousand visitors come to shop.
 Most of the year we are a sleepy little scenic village, but on yard sale day it’s not uncommon to have gridlock on our main road.
 Our homeowners get rid of lots of stuff, our community groups raise thousands of dollars.”